Is Your Business GDPR Ready? 5 Things You Need to Know About this New Data Regulation

 Bridgepoint understands GDPR and can help

 GDPR is new to U.S. companies, and complying with this lengthy and complex set of regulations can be overwhelming.
-If you are unsure how to assess your readiness, our seasoned cybersecurity experts can help.
+If you are unsure how to assess your readiness, our seasoned team of GDPR experts can help.
 Bridgepoint can guide your organization through each step of the process, from data discovery to executing a solid compliance strategy.
-Get in touch with our experts to get a GDPR readiness assessment.
+Explore our GDPR services.

 ** Varonis – Countdown to GDPR: Challenges and Concerns (Independent survey of cybersecurity professionals)